-Working holiday visas https://en.wikipedia.org/wiki/Working_holiday_visa#Australia are generally offered to young people from 18 years to 30 years sometimes 35 years according to the country.
+Working holiday visas https://en.wikipedia.org/wiki/Working_holiday_visa#Australia are generally offered to young people aged between 18-30 years, sometimes 35 years according to the country.
 You can gain international and travel experience in one go!
 It could be an adventure of a lifetime and a great selling point in your search for work upon your return to your home country.

 Every time you have work experience, ask for a written reference before leaving.
 References are third parties saying how great you are.
 You need that, it’s credibility, someone else needs to sing your praises.

 Ensure your CV and Professional online profiles mirror each other.
 There is nothing worse than receiving a CV, checking the LinkedIn profile and discovering discrepancies.

 Many employers check Facebook profiles these days.
 You can make your page Private and should do so.
 It’s in settings and privacy (parametres et confidentialité).
 Block people you don’t want looking at your profile.
 Private and professional life do not mix well.
 Clean up your social media and ensure professional online media represents you.

 If you are not getting interviews, perhaps you need to review your CV.
 If you are getting interviews but no job offers, you surely need to review your interviewing skills.
 If the period for seeking work is not favourable, instead of wasting time looking for work and hitting brick walls, think about bringing forward Plan B and move abroad for a while.
 Constant negative replies are very demotivating.
 If you are not keen on moving abroad, just think of it as an extension of your studies, 6 months to 1 year can greatly increase the sales power of your CV.
 You will return ready to hit the job market!